JirkaDellOro/FUDGE/README.md

 Miscellaneous	register template by localName of first child	9 hours ago Network	Falcos Abschluss hochgeladen	2 months ago
-Test	Experimenting with CustomElements	3 days ago UserInterface	Experimenting with templates and custom elements	yesterday
+Test	Experimenting with CustomElements	3 days ago

-## Modules
 The main modules that comprise the inner mechanics of FUDGE
 - [Core](Core)
 - [UserInterface](UserInterface)